University of Florida Homepage

 Our goal

 Our Lab develops innovative ways to model the social structure and spatial patterns of trade and violent networks in Africa.
 Our goal is to spatialize social networks over time by bringing together three approaches that have been developed separately: spatial analysis, network analysis, and temporal analysis.
-Our work opens new directions for geographers that are interested in more than the metaphor of the network.

 Our history

-Our Lab build on numerous research and policy projects conducted since the early 2010s.
-Our study of cross-border trade networks pioneered the introduction of social network analysis to the study of borderlands in West Africa.
+In 2015, our study of cross-border trade networks pioneered the introduction of social network analysis to the study of borderlands in West Africa.
 Since then, our team has contributed to map and model the impact of genderreligionincome, borders, cities and ethnicity on trade and violent networks.
-In 2025, we introduced the concept of spatial conflict life cycle to the geography and conflict literature.

 Contact